-Dylan is also an active singer, singing frequently with the New Orleans Opera Association as both a chorus member and comprimario.
-He has been a featured tenor soloist with the Krewe de Voix Chamber Choir, New Resonance Chamber Orchestra, New Orleans Vocal Arts Chorale, and the Marigny Ballet.
-Though he regularly performs a wide variety of music, he has gained considerable experience performing new and early works.
+Dylan is also an active singer, performing frequently with the New Orleans Opera Association as both a chorus member and comprimario.
+He has been a tenor soloist with the Krewe de Voix Chamber Choir, New Resonance Chamber Orchestra, New Orleans Vocal Arts Chorale, Franco-American Vocal Academy, and the Marigny Ballet.

 CURRENT AND UPCOMING PROJECTS